 the ageing factory cabling (bandaged copper in steel tubes!) must be replaced and

-exits: removal of the courtyard-covering roof for escape to
+to enclosures and exits: removal of the courtyard-covering roof for escape to

-the open air, separate workshops and
+the open air, separation of workshops and living-spaces (‘studio-apartments’ a

-wrangled exception!).
 Three years before the contract

 was due the squatters had begun to pay into their Collective the higher rent